 The IRS has the ability to reduce taxes that are assessed in excess of the amount of tax that is actually owed in these cases.
-The IRS usually makes these corrections when the taxpayer files an amended tax return.
-Unfortunately, there is a limited time period for filing an amended tax return.
+The IRS can make these corrections when the taxpayer files an amended tax return; however, an amended return is usually not sufficient to change the results of an IRS audit.

 The IRS has a special unit for handling these requests.
 These requests are not easy to get approved, but if they are, the tax liability and any penalties and interest computed based on the tax liability will also be recomputed retroactively.

 We can help you with this.
 We advise clients on amended tax return and audit reconsideration issues daily.

 If the IRS has made changes to your tax account and the tax liability is in excess of the correct amount owed, contact us for information on how to solve this problem.

 Why you may want to pursue an audit reconsideration.

 If you are going to file an amended tax return, know that you may have a limited time.
 Also know that the IRS is likely to reject an amended tax return that reverses an IRS audit.
 The reason why it is likely to do this is that the amended tax return does not provide sufficient detail to apprise the IRS as to the missing records or facts needed to make a correct determination.